MetPX/sarracenia/doc/sr_post.1.rst

 [--suppress_duplicates|-sd|-nd|--no_duplicates|--cache on|off|999]
 ------------------------------------------------------------------

-  Avoid posting duplicates.
-When posting directories, this option caches what was posted and will post only files (or parts of files) that were new when invoked again.
+  Avoid posting duplicates by comparing each file to those seen during the *suppress_duplicates* interval.
+When posting directories, will cause *sr_post* post only files (or parts of files) that were new when invoked again.

-  Over time the number of files in the cache can grow too large, and so it is cleaned out of old entries.
+  Over time, the number of files in the cache can grow too large, and so it is cleaned out of old entries.
 The default lifetime of a cache entry is five minutes (300 seconds).
 This lifetime can be overridden with a time interval as argument ( the 999 above ).

   If duplicate suppression is in use,  one should ensure that a fixed **blocksize** is